syncfusion-content/javascript-docs/js/PercentageTextBox/Getting-Started.md

 ## Create Textboxes Widgets

-Create an **HTML** file and add the following template to the html file for Textbox widget creation.
+Create an **HTML** file and add the following template to the HTML file for Textbox widget creation.

 {% highlight html %}